Image via Canva

 An Easy Money Associates/Orion Pictures

-And the other: spending will yet again outstrip both the rate of inflation as well as likely entail a percentage increase more than is planned by other Massachusetts municipalities.
+And the other: spending in FY 2026 will yet again outstrip both the rate of inflation as well as likely entail a percentage increase more than what is planned by other Massachusetts municipalities.

-The key driver of the spending increase will be a roughly $27 million increase to principal paydown debt expense in FY 2026 and the very real likelihood that the debt service expense could well be going up by close to 50%.
+The key driver of the spending increase will be an expected roughly $27 million increase to principal paydown debt expense in FY 2026 and the very real likelihood that the debt service expense in total could well be going up by close to 50%.

-The twenty-seven large pop is care of the first principal paydown on a $475 million bond issued several years ago.
+The twenty-seven large pop is care of the first principal paydown on a $475 million bond issued three years ago.

 | quincy news